 It is possible to rent Vorbassehuset for accommodation and other activities.

-Please note that events below is in danish.
+Please note that events below are in danish.